-- English Bidding – This system of bidding requires that each bid must be higher than the last bid placed.
+- English Bidding – This bidding system requires each bid to be higher than the last bid placed.
 Administrators add the desired bid increment as well.

-- Proxy Bidding – This online bidding system will automatically bid for users, up to a pre-specified amount.
-This proxy or auto-bidding system works similarly to eBay and makes it even easier for your bidders.
+- Proxy Bidding – This online bidding system will automatically bid for users up to a pre-specified amount.
+This proxy or auto-bidding system works similarly to eBay, making it easier for your bidders.

 See How Our Online Auction Websites Work

-If your auction event is a virtual charity auction, let our auction websites do all the work for you.
+If your auction event is a virtual charity auction, let our auction websites do all the work.
 Simply create your website and add auction categories and items.
 Set the time for online bidding to start and begin advertising your auction via online and social media channels.
 All bids are made online and via text to bid.
-Auction winners are automatically charged and winning bid notices can be automated.
+Auction winners are automatically charged, and winning bid notices can be automated.

 If your organization is hosting a gala or other fundraising event in conjunction with your auction, mobile bidding continues seamlessly during the live event.
-Text to bid functionality makes it easy and all bidding is completely mobilized.
+Text to bid and QR code generation makes it easy, and all bidding is completely mobilized.

 Our auction platform provides easy online and mobile bidding software for fundraising auction campaigns.
 List auction categories and items with starting bids and bid increments.
-Include images and your nonprofit branding and your auction website is ready to go!
-Our flexible auction software is capable of working with two bidding options and provides an included online donation form.
+Include images and your nonprofit branding, and your auction website is ready to go!
+Our flexible auction software works with two bidding options and includes an online donation form.
 Works great for virtual auctions and campaigns during COVID.

 Auction Websites Packed with Features